 - 4.14.a.
 The faculty must regularly participate in organized clinical discussions, rounds, journal clubs, and conferences.
 (Detail) - 4.14.b.
-At least 50 percent of the core faculty members who are certified in transplant hepatology by the ABIM (see 2.10.c.-d.) must annually engage in a variety of scholarly activities from among the following: faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor.
+At least 50 percent of the core faculty members who are certified in advanced heart failure and transplant cardiology by the ABIM or AOBIM (see Program Requirements 2.10.b.-c.) must annually engage in a variety of scholarly activities from among the following: faculty participation in grand round; posters; workshops;

+quality improvement presentations; podium presentations; grant leadership; non-peer-reviewed print/electronic resources; articles or publications; book chapters; textbooks; webinars; service on professional committees; or serving as a journal reviewer, journal editorial board member, or editor.
 (Core)